mwilborne/nudgepad/how-to-contribute.md

     }
     module.exports = MyModuleName

+When a NudgePad site is started, it will look in the project's home file for an app.js file.

-Any file in a Project's packages folder is expected to follow that convention and will be included when the project starts like this:
+If one is found, it will be included like this:

-    require('./mymodulename.js')(app)
+    require('app.js')(app)

 system
 ------